Oral cancer: Premalignant lesions

 A premalignant (or precancerous) lesion is defined as "a benign, morphologically altered tissue that has a greater than normal risk of malignant transformation."
 There are several different types of premalignant lesion that occur in the mouth.
 Some oral cancers begin as white patches (leukoplakia), red patches (erythroplakia) or mixed red and white patches (erythroleukoplakia or "speckled leukoplakia").
 Other common premalignant lesions include oral submucous fibrosis and actinic cheilitis.
 In the Indian subcontinent oral submucous fibrosis is very common due to betel nut chewing.
 This condition is characterized by limited opening of mouth and burning sensation on eating of spicy food.
 This is a progressive lesion in which the opening of the mouth becomes progressively limited, and later on even normal eating becomes difficult.

 Pathophysiology

 Oral squamous cell carcinoma is the end product of an unregulated proliferation of mucous basal cells.
 A single precursor cell is transformed into a clone consisting of many daughter cells with an accumulation of altered genes called oncogenes.
 What characterizes a malignant tumor over a benign one is its ability to metastasize.
 This ability is independent of the size or grade of the tumor (often seemingly slow growing cancers like the adenoid cystic carcinoma can metastasis widely).
 It is not just rapid growth that characterizes a cancer, but their ability to secrete enzymes, angiogeneic factors, invasion factors, growth factors and many other factors that allow it to spread.

+The full causal relation between alcohol consumption and the elevated risk of cancer remains unclear, but acetaldehyde plays a major role.
+Immediately after alcohol consumption, there are elevated levels of acetaldehyde in saliva, peaking after about 2 minutes.
+Acetaldehyde is produced by the oral microbiome, and also by enzymes in the oral mucosa, saliva glands, and liver.
+It is also naturally present in alcoholic beverages.
+Of these, the microbiome is the major contributor, accounting for at least half of the acetaldehyde present.
+Poor oral hygiene, smoking, and heavy drinking induce an increase in acetaldehyde-producing bacteria in the mouth.
+Many species of bacteria contribute to acetaldehyde production and their epidemiological significance is not known.
+The acetaldehyde reacts with oral epithelial cells, inducing DNA modifications, which can lead to mutations and cancer development.
+The ability to metabolize acetaldehyde in the mouth is limited, so it may remain in the saliva for hours.
+L-cysteine tablets may be used to decrease acetaldehyde exposure in the oral cavity.